Welcome to the NPAPH Project

-The NPAPH-project has the aim to trace former students and volunteers who joined an excavation prior to the 1980s, to collect and digitise their photographic documentation, and, finally, to make it accessible to the public via digital archives.
+The Non-Professional Archaeological Photographs project has the aim to preserve non-professional documentation of archaeological campaigns – prior to the 1980s – to the future and make it accessible to the public via digital archives.
 Furthermore, the project pleads for an international collaboration between archaeological institutions in order to connect these digital archives and bring them under the attention of the public by the use of this website.

-Based on the reasons described at the section ‘Principles’, it will be useful for archaeological institutions to trace non-professional photographs of their excavations, to digitise and place them in an accessible digital archive for both scholars and the general public, and to participate in the NPAPH-project.
-It will be worth the effort!
-After all, ‘digging’ into the archaeological past in this way will not only be beneficial to present archaeological research, but it will also be an inspiring assignment for our students and volunteers of today, to assist in the process of tracing, collecting and digitising photographs.
+Based on the reasons described at the section ‘Principles’, it will be useful for archaeological institutions to trace non-professional documentation of their excavations, to digitise and place them in an accessible digital archive for both scholars and the general public, and to participate in the NPAPH project.
+This genre of records may provide the institutions with additional scientific data which is useful for the archaeological research relating to the specific site(s).
+Join the NPAPH project: it will be worth the effort!